serhiykobyakov/linear-light-digital-sensor/README.md

 ## What is it

-Linear light sensor can be made using a photodione and [Transimpedance amplifier](https://en.wikipedia.org/wiki/Transimpedance_amplifier).
+Linear light sensor can be made using a photodione and [transimpedance amplifier](https://en.wikipedia.org/wiki/Transimpedance_amplifier).
 To get a digital output we need an ADC and a microcontroller to communicate with PC (Arduino for example).

 Here I have only the software without all the other stuff (circuitry and mechanic stuff).